 Keeping All Types of Libraries Strong

-ALA works on behalf of librarians and all types of libraries in the areas of funding, intellectual freedom, professional standards, and 21st-century literacy, helping create a future in which communities look to librarians and libraries as vital resources.
-This includes making libraries eligible for funding to provide high-speed, affordable broadband service, and eligibility for other federal programs.
+ALA works on behalf of librarians and all types of libraries in the areas of funding, intellectual freedom, professional standards, and 21st-century literacy, helping ensure a future in which communities continue to rely upon librarians and libraries as vital resources.
+This includes making libraries eligible for funding for high-speed, affordable broadband service, and other federal programs.

-Essential work through our Advocacy and Public Information Offices moves politicians and decision-makers from simple awareness of libraries to supporting and growing the programs our communities find so essential.
+The work of ALA's Advocacy and Public Information Offices is essential to move elected-leaders and decision-makers from a basic awareness of libraries to active support of programs our communities find so essential.
 But for this kind of work to continue we need your membership support – specifically, your library’s institutional membership in ALA.

 Learn more about how: